bruce965/blog/_posts/2023-08-06-spacemesh-smapp-smeshing.md

 > start over and go bigger.
 {: .prompt-tip }

+<span id="proof-of-work"></span> <!-- legacy -->

-### Proof of Work
+### Processor

-It's time for the _proof-of-work_ or PoW step in Spacemesh, which luckily only has to be done once, since it's the most time and energy consuming step.
+It's time for the longest and most energy consuming step in Spacemesh, which luckily only has to be done only once.

 Let me repeat it again: you can also do it with a CPU, but it will take a long time and probably waste more electricity than doing it with a gaming GPU.